click image to interact with data

-The GVU Center Foley Scholars Finalists for 2016 were chosen from a talented and diverse group of applicants representing research programs from across Georgia Tech.
-Finalists were selected for their research vision and the potential impact of their work.
+The GVU Center Foley Scholars Finalists for 2017 below have been chosen from a talented and diverse group of applicants representing research programs from across Georgia Tech.
+Finalists are selected for their research vision and the potential impact of their work.
 The Foley Scholarship includes a $5,000 award and gives students more visibility for their research and potential new collaborative opportunities.
-Now in its ninth year, the scholarship is supported by donor gifts to the James D. Foley GVU Center Endowment.
+The recipients of the scholarship will be announced in October at a special ceremony.
+The scholarship is supported by donor gifts to the James D. Foley GVU Center Endowment.
 The endowment was started in honor of James D. Foley, a professor of Interactive Computing, pioneer in the field of Human-Computer Interaction, and a continuing influence in the lives and research of students and faculty in the GVU Center.

 Funds from the Foley Endowment are used to support the students and research activities of the GVU Center, including the Foley Scholars Fellowships, awarded annually to two graduate students on the basis of personal vision, brilliance, and potential impact.
 Foley Scholars are selected by an advisory board comprised of GVU alumni, current faculty, and industry partners during the fall semester.

 The James D. Foley GVU Center Endowment, established in 2007, is named for Dr. James D. Foley, professor and founder of the GVU Center at Georgia Tech.
 The award was established by Dr. Foley’s colleagues and GVU alumni to honor his significant contributions in the field of computing, his influence on the work of others, and his dedication to the development of new research directions.
 Since its inception, the 21-year-old GVU Center has impacted thousands of Georgia Tech students by providing opportunities for interaction with faculty, research projects, and educational programs associated with the center.